West Virginia TASC™

-This website will give you an insight to the TASC™; and it will walk you through all the steps needed to prepare for and earn this valuable credential.
+This website will give you an insight to the TASC™ and assist you with locating a WVAdultEd classroom, which will be your first step toward preparing for and earning this valuable credential.

 The West Virginia Department of Education provides the state TASC™ policy.
 Questions about the TASC™ tests or any of its policies or procedures should be addressed to the WV State TASC™ Administrator™, Debra Kimbler, 304.558.6315, 800.642.2670.